mvolkmann/blog/src/smalltalk/30-development-environment.md

 1. Select "Basic...Boxed Morph".
    An orange rectangle will appear, attached to the mouse cursor.
 1. Move to where you want to place it and click to drop it.
-1. cmd-click on the morph to open its halo.
+1. cmd-click on the `Morph` to open its halo.
 1. Click the blue button on the top row.
-1. Select "debug...inspect morph" to open an Inspect window for the object that represents that morph.
+1. Select "debug...inspect morph" to open an Inspect window for the object that represents that `Morph`.
 1. Click the `color` instance variable and note that the value is a `Color` object.
 1. Select the name "Color" and press cmb-b (Browse it)